FraunhoferIOSB/FROST-Server/FEATURES.md

 ## POST, PUT, PATCH
-* String and Numeric observation results.
-Json type is exaclty retained (if you put in 2.00, you get 2.00 back out)
+* All types of observation results: Numeric, String, Boolean, Object and Array.
+Json type is exactly retained (if you put 2.00 in, you get 2.00 back out)
 * In-line objects, nested as deep as you want
 * GeoJSON geospatial objects for Location and FeatureOfInterest.
 Other encodings are accepted but can not be used in filters